-Most individuals seem to be able to recover from 20-22 sets each week and thus keep up consistent stimuli to grow your muscles.
+Most individuals seem to be able to recover from 20-22 sets each week and thus keep up consistent stimuli to grow their muscles.

 Accordingly, a good point of reference for you lies around 20-22 sets per week.

-The chest is a relatively big muscle which is why it can sustain and need such forces.
+Since the chest is a relatively big muscle, it can sustain and also needs heavier forces.

-If you compare your chest with smaller muscle like biceps, of course, you don’t nearly need a volume with 20 sets per week to grow it.
+If you compare your chest with smaller muscle groups like biceps, of course, you don’t nearly need a volume of 20 sets per week to stimulate growth.

-How often should you train your chest in order to get the optimal chest volume?
+How often should you train your chest for the optimal chest volume?

 Generally speaking, a frequency of 2-3 workouts/week in which your chest is exercised heavy works best for most people.

-I would not recommend going higher than 3 workouts/week because the chest is a big muscle that takes a lot of damage.
-Therefore, 4 overloading workouts tend to be too much.
+I would not recommend going higher than 3 workouts/week as the chest is a big muscle that takes a lot of damage and likewise needs its time to recover.

 People who have a big chest and lift very heavy can go with around 1.5 workout/week.

 For example, your first workout is a really heavy one while your second workout will be lighter with maybe around 4 sets.
 This will help to keep your recovery up but still hit your chest to some extent and contribute to your volume.